hackbot1x/secret_letters_of_a_hacker/README.md

 # secret_letters_of_a_hacker
-This is a reverse TCP connection w/file deletion.
+2 .py files that establish a reverse TCP connection w/file deletion on the targets machine.
 Why?
-Because Python is fun.
+Because Python is fun!